puopolo/Taglish-Translation/README.md

 # Taglish-Translation

-This repository contains code, prompts, and test data for the thesis project on machine translation of English to Taglish using large language models.
-The project explores the effect of fine-tuning, prompting strategy, and prompt language on translation quality and syntactic behavior in a low-resource, code-switched setting.
+This repository contains the code, prompts, and test data used for the thesis project on machine translation of English to Taglish (Tagalog-English code-switching) using LLMs.
+The project investigates how fine-tuning, prompting strategy, and prompt language affect translation quality and syntactic characteristics of low-resource, code-switched text.

 ---